Shell money: Africa

 This 1845 British illustration gives an artist's impression of traders in Africa using cowry shells as money.

 In Africa shell money was widely used as legal tender up until the mid 19th century.
 The shells of Olivella nana, the sparkling dwarf olive sea snail were harvested on Luanda Island for use as currency in the Kingdom of Kongo.
 They were even traded north as far as the Kingdom of Benin.
 In the Kongo they were called nzimbu or zimbo.
-The shell of the large land snail, Achatina monetaria, cut into circles with an open center was also used as coin in Benguella.
+The shell of the large land snail, Achatina monetaria, cut into circles with an open centre was also used as coin in Benguella.

 In West Africa the cowrie shell was widely used, including regions far from the coast.
-By the early 16th century European traders were importing thousands of pounds of cowries to trade for cloth, food, wax, hides, and other goods as well as slaves.
-These currency flows were instrumental in the development of the powerful states of Benin, Ouidah and others along the coast.- Between 1500 and 1875 at least 30 billion cowries were imported to the Bight of Benin, accounting for 44% of the total value of trade.
+By the early 16th century European traders were importing thousands of kilograms of cowries to trade for cloth, food, wax, hides, and other goods as well as slaves.
+These currency flows were instrumental in the development of the powerful states of Benin, Ouidah and others along the coast.
+Between 1500 and 1875 at least 30 billion cowries were imported to the Bight of Benin, accounting for 44% of the total value of trade.
 Around 1850 the German explorer Heinrich Barth found it fairly widespread in Kano, Kuka, Gando, and even Timbuktu.
 Barth relates that in Muniyoma, one of the ancient divisions of Bornu, the king's revenue was estimated at 30,000,000 shells, with every adult male being required to pay annually 1,000 shells for himself, 1,000 for every pack-ox, and 2,000 for every slave in his possession.

 The shells were fastened together in strings of forty or one-hundred each, so that fifty or twenty strings represented a dollar.

 As the value of the cowrie and the nzimbu was much greater in Africa than in the regions from which European traders obtained their supply, the trade was extremely lucrative.
 In some cases the gains are said to have been 500%.
 As these currency imports increased, however, inflation took hold and damaged the local economies.

 In parts of British West Africa, cowries remained accepted for tax payments until the early 20th centuries, and their use as currency in unregulated environments persisted until the 1960s.
 The national currency of Ghana introduced in 1965, the cedi, was named after cowrie shells.

 Asia

-Chinese shell money, 16–8th century BC.
+Chinese shell money, 16th–8th centuries BC.